[Updated: August 2, 2019]

 Why is this so effective?
 People are naturally distrustful of anything remotely self-promotional or salesy.
 They look for reviews from impartial third parties to influence their decision.
 This is why influencer marketing works so well (more on this in a little bit).
 If you can't afford influencer marketing yet, look for and share other people's comments.

 A great, free tool to help you do this is Google Alerts.
 Set up an alert for your company name, your personal name, and anything else that identifies your brand.
-Once you've set this up, you will receive an alert when anybody mentions you or your brand online.
-Post them on your website and social media to provide social proof to potential customers.
+Once you've established this, you'll receive an alert when anybody mentions you or your brand online.
+Post positive comments on your website and social media to provide social proof to potential customers.

 Support is crucial in those early startup years.
 It is important to have a solid base of followers at the ready before you even pull that launch trigger.